zul132/zul132/README.md

 🔭 I’m currently working on *Full Stack/Cloud Application Development* Projects.

-🌱 Currently learning Django, Google Cloud, and Azure.
+🌱 Currently learning MongoDB, ExpressJS, and Google Cloud.

-🏫 I want to Learn MERN Stack and NextJS.
+🏫 I want to Learn Django and and MERN stack.

 🤝 I’m looking to collaborate on AI/ML and Web Development projects.